 When will construction start?

-Construction is expected to be underway by early 2017 and be completed by the end of 2018.
+Construction is expected to commence in 2017 and will be completed by 2019.

 How long will construction take?